-Figure 5: Distributions of absorbed photons around the ring including the effects of photon scattering. a) Scatter plot of vertical versus horizontal photon absorption coordinates integrated over the ring circumference, exhibiting the variety of transverse vacuum chamber profiles, including the antechambers. b) Distribution of absorbed photon locations in the arc coordinate S of the positron orbit, ranging up to 3016.31 m. c) Distribution of absorbed photon energies below 500 eV. d) Number of wall reflections undergone by the photons prior to absorption.
+Figure 6: Distributions of absorbed photons around the ring including the effects of photon scattering. a) Scatter plot of vertical versus horizontal photon absorption coordinates integrated over the ring circumference, exhibiting the variety of transverse vacuum chamber profiles, including the antechambers. b) Distribution of absorbed photon locations in the arc coordinate S of the positron orbit, ranging up to 3016.31 m. c) Distribution of absorbed photon energies below 500 eV. d) Number of wall reflections undergone by the photons prior to absorption.

-photon scattering is taken into account, and increases to 12-14 photons/m/e+ in the two hot spots downstream of the wigglers.
-For the design beam current of 3.6 A, 1 photon/m/e+ corresponds to a rate of 2.3×10^{19} photons/m/s.
-The average energy of absorbed photons is about 160 eV, as shown in Figure 5 c).
-Figure 5 d) shows that about 90k of the 263k modeled photons are absorbed without previously having scattered.
-The average number of reflections around the ring prior to absorption is 3.1.
+nates integrated over the ring circumference, exhibiting the variety of beam pipe cross sections in the vacuum system design, including the antechambers and the 1-cm-diameter pipe in the IR.
+Figure 6 b) shows the linear density per positron of absorbed photons.
+This density increases by about a factor of two to 2 photons/m/e+ in the wiggler regions when photon scattering is taken into account, and increases to 12-14 photons/m/e+ in the two hot spots downstream of the wiggler.
+The average energy of absorbed photons is about 160 eV, as shown in Figure 6 c).
+Figure 6 d) shows that about 90k of the 263k modeled photons are absorbed without previously having scattered.
+The average number of scatters around the ring prior to absorption is 6.1.

-The rate of photons absorbed in the IR is of special concern for electron cloud buildup in regions where the beta functions are large [11].
-Figure 6 shows the characteristics of photons absorbed within 10 m of the IP.
-The 5-cmdiameter mask near the IP prevents photons from hitting the wall in the downstream region from 1 m to 7 m from the IP, but there is a small rate of photons absorbed in the QC1LP magnet (0.76 < S < 1.1 m).

-The design of the final focus magnet system includes 8 superconducting magnets located within 3 m of the e+e- interaction point [12,13].
-Here we report on modeling results for the example of the magnet closest to the IP in the positron ring on the upstream side, the 334-mm-long QC1RP magnet, the center of which is located 935 mm from the IP.
+The rate of photons absorbed in the IR is of concern for electron cloud buildup in regions of high values for the beta functions [8].
+The design of the final focus magnet system includes 8 superconducting magnets located with 3 m of the e+e- interaction point [9, 10].
+Here we report on modeling results for the example of the magnet closest to the IP in the positron ring, the 33.4-cm-long QC1RP magnet, the center of which is located 935 mm from the IP.
 The field gradient in this quadrupole magnet is 68.7 T/m.
-The analytic calculation of the synchrotron radiation incident on the beam pipe wall, and the photon scattering model with scattering turned off, each find a low rate of incident pho-

-Figure 6: Distributions of photons absorbed within 10 m of the IP. a) Scatter plot of the distance of the absorbed photons from the beam axis, showing the radius transitions in the vacuum chamber. b) Distribution of absorbed photon locations in the arc coordinate S of the positron orbit, ranging from -10 to 10 m. c) Distribution of absorbed photon energies below 500 eV. d) Number of wall reflections undergone by the photons prior to absorption.
+The analytic calculation of the synchrotron radiation incident on the beam pipe wall and the photon scattering model with scattering turned off calculate a low rate of incident photons of about 0.04 photons/m/e+ originating in an anti-bend magnet 5 m upstream of QC1RP.
+With photon scattering enabled in the model, however, the absorbed photon density increases by a factor of nearly 30 to 1.1 photons/m/e+, comparable to the rates in the arcs.
+Figure 7 shows the distributions for photons absorbed in the walls.
+No photons are absorbed which have not previously scattered at least once, i.e. the directly incident photons strike the wall at such shallow incident angle and low energy that the absorption rate is negligible.
+A substantial fraction of the photons are absorbed in regions where the photoelectrons produced can be trapped in the quadrupole field.
+The average energy of these photons is about 50 eV.
+An initial study of the consequences of such a rate of absorbed photons for electron cloud buildup in the IR is presented in Ref.
+[11].

-Figure 7: Distributions of absorbed photons in the final-focus quadrupole magnet QC1RP.
+Figure 7: Distributions of absorbed photons in the finalfocus quadrupole magnet QC1RP including the effects of photon scattering.